 Clark trusted Chloe and breathed into the bag, though he had no clue why.
 He watched the paper bag inflate and deflate with his painful wheezing, and slowly found control in the rhythm.
 His harsh breathing calmed as he regained power over his own lungs.

 Kyle shook his head in amusement.
 "Lex is a good person down to his very core, and he sees everything black and white.
-He’s also shier than a newly shorn sheep.
+He doesn't have any walls, probably because he never had to learn to use them in middle and high school.
+He's also shier than a newly shorn sheep, especially with crowds.
 But there's nothing mentally wrong with him."

 They left the trailer.
 Once ensconced in the truck, Chloe punched Clark on the shoulder without warning.

 �Ow!� Clark exclaimed and rubbed his arm.
 It had actually hurt. �What was that for?�